 Confederate Artillery Batteries

-Two markers to Johnson’s Battery are west of Gettysburg, across the street from each other on West Confederate Avenue.
+There are two markers to Johnson’s Battery at Gettysburg.
+Both are on the west side of town, across the street from each other on West Confederate Avenue.
 (West Confederate Avenue – Pt.
 1 tour map) The battery was commanded at Gettysburg by Captain Marmaduke Johnson.

 Army of Northern Virginia